 Myrdalsjokull Glacier hides Iceland's most powerful volcano.
 Katla is located under the glacier.
 A volcano sounds like a very dangerous place to be, especially for your vacation, but don't fret.
 Katla, like every volcano, is closely observed and follows a periodic pattern of eruption.
 It is very much safe to visit the Myrdalsjokull Glacier and enjoy its vivid natural landscape that is mostly covered with ice.

 The primary activity to do at Myrdalsjokull Glacier is hiking.
 It is very different from traditional hiking and requires special equipment.
 Glacier hiking presents an adequate amount of thrill and adventure for the visitors but must be done under the close supervision of the tour guide.
 Ice-caving is another recreational activity that is a specialty of the Katla Ice Cave.
 Unlike other ice caves, the Katla Ice Cave is wider and is open year-round.
 It is easy to get lost in the surreal colors visible inside the ice cave.

 If you are worried about accommodation near the Myrdalsjokull Glacier, there are a number of highly recommended hotels with luxurious amenities in the region.
-Likewise, local cuisine and fusion food is easily available and is reasonably priced.
+Likewise, local cuisine and fusion food are easily available and reasonably priced.
 The Black Beach Restaurant offers an unobstructed view of the beach.